heykaran77/AR-Myntra-CoDivas/README.md

 - ```npm i```
 - ```npm start```

-3. Make a .env file and copy all the elements of the .env.template file into it and fill it with the appropriate values for the enviornment variables and make the appropriate folders
+3. Make a .env file and copy all the elements of the .env.template file into it and fill it with the appropriate values for the environment variables and make the appropriate folders

 4. Unzip the extracted_cloth_images.zip file into the backend folder (the images should all then be inside a folder called extracted_cloth_images)